watson-developer-cloud/salesforce-sdk/README.md

 ## Prerequisites

-Using the Watson services requires creating service instances and getting credentials in [IBM Cloud](https://console.bluemix.net/registration/?target=/catalog/%3fcategory=watson&cm_mmc=OSocial_Wechat-_-Watson+Core_Watson+Core+-+Platform-_-WW_WW-_-salesforce&cm_mmca1=000000OF&cm_mmca2=10000409&).
+Using the Watson services requires creating service instances and getting credentials in IBM Cloud, which you can do [here](https://console.bluemix.net/registration/?target=/catalog/%3fcategory=watson&cm_mmc=OSocial_Wechat-_-Watson+Core_Watson+Core+-+Platform-_-WW_WW-_-salesforce&cm_mmca1=000000OF&cm_mmca2=10000409&).
 This means you will need to create an IBM Cloud account if you do not have one already.

 You'll also need a Salesforce account to run your Apex code.
 To get one, you can visit [this link](https://developer.salesforce.com/signup).